robatwilliams/decent-code/topics/naming-things.md

 >
 > &mdash; <cite>Phil Karlton<cite>

 **One name for each thing, and each name used for only one thing.** Using multiple words to mean the same thing, or the same word to mean different things, wastes cognitive effort and is likely to cause confusion.
-This not only applies to code, but to everything in the context of our work, for example: variable and class names, data, domain concepts, repositories, configuration, and permissions.
+This not only applies to code, but to everything in the context of our work, for example: variable and class names, method names, data, domain concepts, repositories, configuration, and permissions.

 **Use well-known names from the world, business and technical domains.** Doing so maintains a common vocabulary which makes communication more efficient.
 Avoid overloading such names with different meanings.

+**Use names which convey meaning.** Meaning is key to being able to understand code.
+Generic names such as "data" or "value" are less informative.

 **Avoid letting poor/inconsistent names from other contexts creep in to the code.** Such contexts include legacy code, libraries, and other applications we interact with.
 Establish a boundary within which these naming guidelines are adhered to, and defend it from outside pollution.